 In December 2000, TDR probes were installed during construction of the final vegetated cover of the U-3ax/bl waste disposal unit at the Area 3 RWMS (Figure 3-1).
-Eight vertically arranged TDR probes were installed at four locations at depths ranging from 30 to 240 cm (1 to 8 ft).
-Measured soil water content values for one location (West Nest B) in the U-3ax/bl waste cover are shown in Figure 4-28.
-From 2001 to 2009, the TDR data indicate that the soil water content in the cover generally decreased over time as the vegetation on the cover grew.
-A series of precipitation events in early 2010 caused wetting to 90 cm (3 ft), and another event in late 2010 caused wetting down to 120 cm (4 ft).
-Precipitation in late 2015 and into 2016 caused wetting down to 150 cm (4.9 ft) shown by the green line in Fig 4-28 reaching 15% VWC.
+Eight vertically arranged TDR probes were installed at four locations at depths ranging from 30 to 240 cm (1.0 to 7.9 ft).
+Measured soil water content values for one location (West Nest B) in the U-3ax/bl waste cover are shown in Figure 4-30.
+From 2001 to 2010, the TDR data indicate that the soil water content in the cover generally decreased over time as the vegetation on the cover grew.
+A series of precipitation events in early 2010 caused wetting to 90 cm (3 ft), and another event in late 2010 caused wetting down to 120 cm (3.9 ft).
+Precipitation in late 2015 and into 2016 caused wetting down to 150 cm (4.9 ft), as shown by the green line in Figure 4-30 reaching 15% VWC.
+2018 was a dry year and even the 30-cm (1-ft) probes showed minimal wetting.
+The annual variation is most likely a temperature effect.

 Vegetation is critical to the effectiveness of the U-3ax/bl cover.
 In the native environment, about 12% of the surface area is covered by plant material.
 Obtaining 12% vegetative cover on the soil caps is dependent upon the seed germination success and seedling survival of native plants seeded or transplanted onto the cover.
-The dominant perennial plant on the U-3ax/bl cover is Atriplex confertifolia [shadscale saltbush], which accounted for 12.2% of the vegetation cover in 2014.
-A quantitative plant survey at the U-3ax/bl cover was not done in 2016, and the interval was increased from annually to every 5 years.
-The next scheduled plant survey will be in 2019.
+The dominant perennial plant on the U-3ax/bl cover is Atriplex confertifolia (shadscale saltbush), which accounted for 12.2% of the vegetation cover in 2014.
+A quantitative plant survey at the U-3ax/bl cover was not done in 2018, and the interval of vegetation surveys was increased from annually to every 5 years.
+The next plant survey will be conducted in 2019.

-Figure 4-28.
+Figure 4-30.
 Soil Volumetric Water Content in the U-3 ax/bl Cover